 About the review

-The systematic review evaluates the scientific literature on bites published up until June 2014.
+This systematic review evaluates the scientific literature on bites published until June 2014.

 It aims to answer the following clinical question: